cflint/CFLint/README.md

 * context - the current file being checked
 * bugs - the appending object of violations

-# Receipes
+# Recipes

 ## Ignoring a directory for processing

-The easiest way to achieve this is with a custom .cflintrc file:
+The easiest way to achieve this is with a custom `.cflintrc` file:

-The includes field is ignored if it is an empty list, so simply add a single item to it for which nothing matches.
+The `includes` field is ignored if it is an empty list, so simply add a single item to it for which nothing matches.

     {
         "code" : "NOTHING"
     }

-or simply:
+or more simply:

     {}